peterhry/peterhrynkow.com/_drafts/component-api.md

 categories: [api]
 ---

 Should you use CSS modules or styled components, React or Polymer?
-The _how_ of building UI components is something engineers spend a lot of time thinking about.
+The _how_ of building UI components is something engineers spend a lot of time thinking, talking, and arguing about.
 After all, decisions around component _implementation_ are largely driven by factors like performance and developer experience — the sort of things engineers love to optimize.

 Just as there are many ways to _implement_ a component, there are many ways to _design its API_.
 Having worked on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful API design.

 Whether you're building an application or component-based design system, the decisions you make with regards to API design can have a lasting impact on your project.
 A thoughtfully designed API provides useful abstractions.
-It is simple yet powerful, well-documented yet intuitive, and in general helps the consumer achieve some goal.
+It's simple yet powerful, well-documented yet intuitive, and in general helps the consumer achieve some goal.
 Component API design is not without it's challenges, though.

 ### Customization